back to overview

 3.1.
 Merge

-To perform a join between two tables having a column in common, we rely on the functions available in the dplyr library.
+To perform a join between two tables having a column in common, we can rely on the functions available in the dplyr library (part of the tidyverse package collection) .

 library("dplyr")